NRL NRL General Recruitment Thread

 It would be great to have larger numbers playing age group football and higher.

-Ideally we'd have a NSW/QLD Morons Cup level competition here in NZ.
+Ideally we'd have a NSW/QLD Cup level competition here in NZ.
 Or higher level club competitions closer to the two NRL teams.

 Similar to when the Warriors want to invest.
 This is all good but if the NRL does it they need to see it through and keep it going.